 Option 1 – A Cash Exercise

-If your goal is to own as many shares of the employee stock as possible post-exercise, a cash exercise is the best option.
-The process of a cash exercise entails the following:
+If your goal is to own as many shares of the employee stock as possible post-exercise, a cash exercise may be the best option.
+The process of a cash exercise may entail the following:

-- You buy shares of company stock at the grant price of your employee stock options.
+- You buy shares of company stock at the exercise price of your employee stock options.

-- The price you pay for your shares is the grant price multiplied by the amount of shares you exercise.
+- The price you pay for your shares is the grant price multiplied by the number of options you exercise.

-- Because this is a cash exercise, you need to give your company an amount of cash equal to number 2 above.
-You likely need to write a check for the cost of the shares and give it to your employer.
+- Because this is a cash exercise, you often need to pay an amount of cash equal to number 2 above.
 This is an out-of-pocket cost that you will need to have readily available.
 It’s possible, subject to the type of stock option that you exercise, that you may need to include the value of the projected tax owed on the exercise in the cash required to exercise.

-Depending on the number of vested options you can exercise and the grant price at which you can exercise them, the out-of-pocket cost of a cash exercise can reach into the hundreds of thousands of dollars.
+Depending on the number of vested options you can exercise and the grant price at which you can exercise them, the out-of-pocket cost of a cash exercise can be a big number.

-If you are one of the lucky ones with that sort of cash on hand, here are a few things to know before you do a cash exercise:
+If you are one of those with cash on hand, here are a few things to know before you do a cash exercise:

 - All else being equal, a cash exercise often maximizes the total amount of shares owned outright post-exercise, as compared to the other options.

-- It typically results in anti-diversification.
-The shares your exercise and hold may lead to a concentrated position of company stock that encompasses a large percentage of your net worth.
-Concentrated stock positions are something that should be continually evaluated for their pros and cons.
+- The shares you exercise and hold may lead to a concentrated position of company stock that encompasses a large percentage of your net worth.
+Concentrated stock positions are something that should be continually evaluated for its pros and cons.

-- If you have incentive stock options, a cash exercise increases the likelihood that you will be subject to the alternative minimum tax.
+- If you have incentive stock options, a cash exercise may increase the likelihood that you will be subject to the alternative minimum tax.